KaygusuzAbdal/DdosT/README.md

 # DdosT

-Written for the SYN-Flood attack which is type of denial of service.
-It sends SYN request packets to host and condenses the server's traffic
+Created to do load test with using the SYN-Flood attack which is type of denial of service.
+It sends SYN request packets to host and condenses the server's traffic.

 ## Usage: